-Based on popular teacher requests, we’ve made it possible to display questions and answers on students’ devices in live kahoots.
+You can display questions and answers on players’ devices in live kahoots.
 The kahoot participants won’t need to see the host’s screen anymore to engage in the game experience.
 This can be particularly useful when:

 - Hosting remotely (on Zoom, MS Teams, or other conference/streaming tools), and the players only have one device;

-- Your classroom or auditorium is too large so students in the back of the room can’t see the shared screen well enough;
+- Your classroom or auditorium is too large so players in the back of the room can’t see the shared screen well enough;

 - Hosting on a small screen;

-- Making the live experience more accessible for students with visual impairments;
+- Making the live experience more accessible for players with visual impairments;

 - Hosting where even a large screen may appear small to some from a distance.